aarushiimathur/AarushiMathur_Java_Assignment1/README.md

 Accepts user input for arithmetic operations (sum, difference, multiplication, and division)

-Generates a Fibonacci sequence of a given length
+Generates a Fibonacci sequence of a given length.

-Calculates statistical measures for the Fibonacci sequence:
+Calculates statistical measures for the Fibonacci sequencesuch as Sum, Mean, Variance, Standard Deviation.

-Sum

-Mean

-Variance

-Standard Deviation

 **Usage**